-(Navaratri Fasting Recipes, Navaratri Dishes, Vijayadashami Recipes, Dussehra Recipes)
+(Navaratri Fasting Recipes, Special Navaratri Dishes, Vijayadashami Recipes, Dussehra Recipes)

 I have listed some of the common sundal and payasams that we make and also the fasting recipes that can be eaten in this navratri period.
 Happy navratri and happy womanhood!!